talklittle/humble-choice-info-table/README.md

 5. **View and copy the markdown table** using the extension's popup window by clicking the extension's icon.
 6. **Disable the extension** when you're done.
 It's not really useful to keep running after the table is complete.

+> [!NOTE]
-> ⚠️ Note: You must manually visit each game's page for the extension to gather data.
+> You must manually visit each game's page for the extension to gather data.
 It does not automatically fetch information from external sources.

 ## Screenshots